kobilaredo/Txt2Gist/README.md

 - Copy application file to ~/

-- Install services: In Finder, double click on the workflow packages (Txt2Gist-Private and Txt2Gist-Public. and click Install
+- Install services:
+    1. In Finder, double click on the workflow packages (Txt2Gist-Private and Txt2Gist-Public)
+    2. Click Install

 - Use it: